By D. Brian Smith

 Photography: Ben Moment

-Everyone hopes for a happy ending.
-Many of the competitors at the Kentucky IndyCar 300 wouldn't consider their finish as being awesome, with one exception.
-Ed Carpenter won his first IndyCar competition by a few feet.
+Everyone likes a happy ending.
+Most of the racers at the Kentucky IndyCar 300 wouldn't consider their finish as being awesome, with one exception.
+Ed Carpenter won his first IndyCar race by a nose.
 In the closest finish ever for the Kentucky 300, Ed's 113th IZOD IndyCar race was his first win.
-He barely beat Dario Franchitti by the closest of margins, his racecar's nose, to beat Dario at a game that Mr. Franchitti is extremely good at playing - open wheel racing.
+He barely beat Dario Franchitti by the closest of margins, his racecar's nose, to beat Dario at a contest that Mr. Franchitti is extremely good at playing - formula car racing.

-Before the start of the Kentucky 300, Will Power had captured the pole position with the top speed of 219.28 mph.
+Before the beginning of the Kentucky 300, Will Power had set the pace with the top speed of 219.28 mph.
 He led the first 48 laps of the contest and was also holding on to an 11-point lead over Franchitti in points for the 2011 IZOD IndyCar series championship.
-Regrettably, Ana Beatriz in the #24 Team Ipiranga Dreyer & Reinbold Racing entry, collided with Power in the pits and put a two-foot gash in the sidepod of his #12 Team Penske Verizon/Peak Performance racecar.
-With this mishap, Power had to pit two more instances and get his sidepod repaired with black duct tape, proving even the pros have to use duct tape every once in a while.
-Will Power wound up being the last racer on the lead lap, in 23rd position and eventually completed the Kentucky 300 in 19th.
+Regrettably, Ana Beatriz in the #24 Team Ipiranga Dreyer & Reinbold Racing entry, crashed with Power in the pits and put a two-foot gash in the sidepod of his #12 Team Penske Verizon/Peak Performance racecar.
+With this mishap, Power had to pit two more times and get his sidepod repaired with black duct tape, proving even the pros have to use duct tape on occassion.
+Will Power wound up being the last racer on the lead lap, in 23rd position and eventually finished the Kentucky 300 in 19th.

 Dario Franchitti gets a helping hand in the pits.